In his role as historian for the Royal High School and the RHS Club, your editor responds to an average of around one query or request a week.

 - The creation of a flyer for the 2019 School yearbook, and potentially Schola Regia?

 - JG Robertson, who played for the RHS FP rugby team from 1871-76, and also represented Edinburgh v Glasgow, could possibly be the world’s first black rugby player.
-Support for the author of the article available here
+Support for the author of the article available here, also film-makers in October 2021.

 Earlier projects included help for the embroidery team making a panel for the Scottish Tapestry, showing the first Scotland versus England Rugby match at Raeburn Place in 1871 when Royal High FP Angus Buchanan was the first man to score an international try.

-The WW2 memorial windows which so splendidly adorn the windows of the assembly hall, feature sportsmen on each of the three tableaux.
+The WW2 Memorial Windows which so splendidly adorn the windows of the assembly hall, feature sportsmen on each of the three tableaux.
 Each window shows two sports, and Jimmy Dignall some years ago revealed the identity of the six sportsmen portrayed, advising that they were indeed current pupils when the windows were designed and unveiled in 1949.
+The three windows were explained in the WW2 Roll of Honour.
 The sports and featured pupils were as follows:

 - Cricket – David ‘Nobby’ Valentine